2016 Wellington mayoral election

-The 2016 Wellington City mayoral election was part of the New Zealand local elections and was held on 8 October to determine the next Mayor of Wellington.
+The 2016 Wellington mayoral election was part of the New Zealand local elections and was held on 8 October to determine the next mayor of Wellington.
 The incumbent was Celia Wade-Brown, who was first elected in the 2010 mayoral election.
 Wade-Brown did not seek re-election.
-Her title was pursued by her deputy, Justin Lester, councillors Jo Coughlan, Andy Foster, Helene Ritchie and Nicola Young, former mayor of Porirua City Nick Leggett and independent candidates Keith Johnson and Johnny Overton.
+Her title was pursued by her deputy, Justin Lester, councillors Jo Coughlan, Andy Foster, Helene Ritchie and Nicola Young, former mayor of Porirua City Nick Leggett, and independent candidates Keith Johnson and Johnny Overton.

 Lester won the election becoming the 35th Mayor of Wellington, Leggett came second and Coughlan third.

 Candidates

 Wade-Brown decided against standing for a third term as mayor.
 However, eight other candidates sought her position.